 - To create a new share, click "share workpaper" when you get the following prompt

-- Alternatively, click "Share" in the bottom right corner of the page you would like to share.
+- Pages where the prompt is not displayed may also be shared; click "Share" in the bottom right corner of the page.

 - A share dialog like this will appear: